Home » MANUEL ANTONIO NATIONAL PARK COSTA RICA TIPS

 Wildlife in Manuel Antonio National Park

 Manuel Antonio National Park is internationally recognised as one of the most biodiverse parks on the planet.
-So you can expect to see some varied wildlife in this area where Costa Rica is known for.
+So you can expect to see some varied wildlife in this area where Costa Rica is famous for.

 With over 350 species of birds and more than 100 mammal species, a walk in this park won’t disappoint you.
 The different types of animals you can see here are howler, squirrel, spider and white faced monkeys (also known as capuchin monkeys.
 Two-toed and three-toed sloths, but also raccoons, coatis, pacas, anteaters, and occasionally ocelots.